 - Numerosity of claimants such that it is more efficient to hear all claims than individual cases.
 We have seen classes of as few as 20 to as many as 5,000 certified.
 We are currently litigating a wage and hour class action for management employees who have been docked for taking less than a full day off, say to see their doctor.
 This class has over 3,000 workers.

 - Commonality and typicality of claims.
-All claimants are basically alleging violation of a single primary right.
+All claimants are basically alleging a violation of a single primary right.
 In the recent case of Dukes vs Walmart, the issue was the “glass ceiling” which female management employees were facing.
-(The US Supreme Court determined that this was not an appropriate class matter, so that the cases will still go forward as individual claims in hundreds of courthouses across the country).
+(The US Supreme Court determined that this was not an appropriate class matter so that the cases will still go forward as individual claims in hundreds of courthouses across the country).
 Other similar claims might involve failure to pay overtime, allow for rest or meal breaks, etc.

 - Damages are likely to be different in each case, and this is not a ground to deny class certification.
 However, the damages must all flow from the same common illegality, such as failure to pay overtime.
 Then, it is a simple mathematical formula to determine how much each worker is entitled to.